Line connections |

 FL1L2 |

-Flag for comparison type between L1 (Target value) and L2 (process value) Expression
+Switch for comparison type between L1 (target value) and L2 (process value)

 FSUBST |